benwmcdowell/VASP_POSCAR_methods/README.md

     -i, --input                    specify an input other than ./POSCAR -o, --output                   speicfy an output other than ./POSCAR_seldyn

+For copy_seldyn.py the options are:
+Required options:
+     -i, --input                   POSCAR to copy the selective dynamics from -o, --output                  POSCAR to copy the selective dynamics to

     Compatible with VASP 5.4.4, Python 2.7.13 and 3.6.5